Wyaralong Dam: Construction

-The construction was tendered under an alliance contract.
-In this type of contract risks and rewards are shared by all the proponents including designers constructors and the owner.
-Queensland Dam Consortium won the tender for the dam's construction, and the Alliance was formed from their members which included Macmahon Construction as the lead contractor, Hydro Tasmania, Snowy Mountains Engineering Corporation, Paul Rizzo and Associates (USA), ASI Contractors (USA) and Queensland Water Infrastructure the special purpose vehicle created by the Queensland Government owner to deliver the project.
-The Alliance contract for dam construction was for a little over AUD100 million.
+The construction was tendered under an alliance contract where the project's risks and rewards are shared by all the contracted parties, including designers, constructors, and the owner.
+The Queensland Dam Consortium won the tender for the dam's construction and the alliance partners included Macmahon Constructions as the lead contractor, Hydro Tasmania, Snowy Mountains Engineering Corporation, Paul Rizzo and Associates (USA), and ASI Contractors (USA).
+Queensland Water Infrastructure was the special purpose vehicle created by the Queensland Government and a party to the alliance contract.
+The contract for dam construction was for a little over AUD100 million.
 However it was widely reported that the building costs for the dam would total AUD333 million.
-The latter figure includes the cost of the Bromelton Offpeak Storage Project, Cedar Grove Weir and the reconstruction of a length of the Boonah to Beaudesert Road.
+The latter figure included the cost of the Bromelton Offpeak Storage Project, Cedar Grove Weir and the reconstruction of a length of the to Beaudesert Road.

 Work on access roads began in early 2009 and construction of the dam wall began in early 2010.
 The diversion channel was plugged on 17 December 2010, allowing the dam to begin to fill.
 The dam site was opened to the public on 3 June 2011.
 The 12 km of new road between Boonah and Beaudesert were constructed under a separate contract by Fulton Hogan.

 The dam cost AUD380 million to construct, including purchasing farmland flooded by the dam reservoir.

 Treatment

-By late 2012 the dam still had not been connected to the SEQ Water Grid because it contains water so mineralised it is cheaper to produce desalinated water than to treat it.
-The Wyaralong water treatment plant is expected to cost AUD235 million to construct.
+By late 2012 the dam still had not been connected to the SEQ Water Grid because it contained water so mineralised it is cheaper to produce desalinated water than to treat it.
+The Wyaralong water treatment plant was expected to cost AUD235 million to construct.
 Funding for the plant was planned for the 2014/15 financial year.
 In 2017 SEQ Water external relations manager Mike Foster stated the Wyaralong Water Treatment Plant wouldn't be necessary until "2030 or beyond".

 January 2011 floods

 As a result of rainfall during the 2010–2011 Queensland floods the dam filled to 100% capacity, just 25 days after the wall was plugged to hold water, but before its completion.
-By 10 January during the flood period, the dam held 83133 ML, 80.7 per cent of its 103000 ML capacity.
+By 10 January, during the flood period, the dam held 83133 ML, 80.7 per cent of its 103000 ML capacity.
 Parts of the dam were still under construction, but its wall was plugged to hold water on 17 December 2010.
-On 11 January the dam filled and began to overtop at 9:27am, Following the overtopping, in the first 24 hours over 17300 ML of water flowed over the primary spillway and entered the Logan River at Cedar Grove.
+On 11 January the dam filled and began to overtop at 9:27am.
+Following the overtopping, in the first 24 hours over 17300 ML of water flowed over the primary spillway and entered the Logan River at Cedar Grove.